alcarinn/alcarinn.github.io/README.md

 about the climate, more than the other green (liberal) party, 36%.
 Thus the <i>Green Wave</i> has submerged until the twittersphere.

 ## Green is the new black
-Studying the tweets and communication of the parties is really interesting but we now want to observe whether this <b>evolution in the communication led to a change into the political landscape</b>.
+Studying the tweets and communication of the parties is interesting but we now want to observe whether this <b>evolution in the communication led to a change into the political landscape</b>.
 Has the growing interest in climate on social media had an impact on the results of the 2019 elections ?
 <div id="electionsEvolution" style="min-width: 310px; height: 400px; margin: auto"></div>

 As expected, we observe one main evolution in the results which is...
 The <i>Green Wave</i>!
 While most of the parties have decreased their seats in the parliament by one or two seats, both green parties have tripled the number of seats they had. <b>The <i>Green Wave</i> has struck again</b> and this time it is not on the twittersphere but in the Swiss parliament.
 These results show that the growth of the climate topic is not just a trend on social media but reflect the decisions of the Swiss people to vote for parties which put climate as the number one topic.

 # 5. Conclusion
-Through this project, we first observe that the <b>tweets are really well representative of the ideologies of the different parties</b>.
-The keywords used, the top tweets and the topics addressed really match their beliefs.
-This is not really surprising, twitter is became a direct way for the politicians to discuss with their followers and happily the politicians seem to be coherent in their beliefs, whatever the channel of information.
-We also notice that <b>all the parties really increased their communications about the climate</b>.
-In 2015, the climate was the top topic only for the two green parties and was only approximately 6% of the topics addressed. in 2019, it is the top one topic for four parties and is approximately 34% of the topics addressed, which represents an increasing of factor more than five.
+Through this project, we first observe that the <b>tweets are representative of the ideologies of the different parties</b>.
+The keywords used, the top tweets and the topics addressed match their beliefs.
+Indeed, Twitter became a direct way for the politicians to discuss with their followers and the politicians are mostly coherent in their beliefs, whatever the channel of information.
+We also notice that <b>all the parties increased their communications about the climate</b>.
+In 2015, the climate was the top topic only for the two green parties and was only approximately 6% of the topics addressed.
+In 2019, it is the top one topic for four parties and is approximately 34% of the topics addressed, which corresponds is an increase of five times more the 2015 percentage.
 Finally, <b>only the green parties increased their representation in the Swiss parliament</b> in 2019.
 The population preferred to vote for parties who were already talking about climate in 2015.
-What's about 2023 ?
+How might this trend evolve over the next 4 years ?

 <div id="adaImage" align="center">
     <br>